ricardoboss/dart_seq/README.md

 ## Additional information

-Feature requests and bug reports should be reported using [GitHub issues](https://github.com/ricardoboss/dart_seq/issues).
+- Feature requests and bug reports should be reported using [GitHub issues](https://github.com/ricardoboss/dart_seq/issues).
+- Contributions are welcome!
+If you'd like to contribute, please follow the guidelines outlined in the [CONTRIBUTING.md](./CONTRIBUTING.md) file.